KhalidTheCoder/next-cart/README.md

 Push your code to a Git repository (GitHub, GitLab, or Bitbucket).

-Import the repo into your Vercel Dashboard
+Import the repo into your Vercel Dashboard.
-.

 Deploy instantly with zero configuration.